RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-09-06-Building-A-PowerShell-Module.md

 * Improve discoverability: ```Get-Command -Module MyModule```
 * Simplify distribution: ```Install-Module MyModule```

 In our example, we will organize a set of Stack Exchange functions into one module.
-Let's start by looking at the ingredients:

 ### This Seems Complicated!